 Runny Nose and Sneezing

-If you notice your dog sneezing when playing or enjoying herself, this is normal dog behavior—she’s just being a dog!
-Sneezing while playing and having fun is dog language, and it’s meant to show other dogs that she’s harmless and playing around.
+If you notice your dog sneezing when playing or enjoying themselves, this is normal dog behavior—they’re just being a dog!
+Sneezing while playing and having fun is dog language, and it’s meant to show other dogs that they’re harmless and playing around.
 Of course, as a human, it can seem alarming to you, but pay attention to your dog’s other behaviors while sneezing to see if this could be the cause.

 Watery eyes are another common sign of seasonal allergies or contact allergies in your dog.
 If your dog is allergic to a certain plant, for example, and gets the pollen from that plant in her eyes, she will develop watery eyes.